Want to plan the perfect Bruges one-day itinerary? Read on below for a little inspiration!

 Stop 9 – Walk along St Bonifacius Bridge

-Bonifacius Bridge is a beautiful little bridge, situated close to a thriving green courtyard.
+Bonifacius Bridge is a charming little gem tucked away near a lush green courtyard.
 It’s well known for being a “romantic” spot in the city (which was affirmed to me when I witnessed a proposal in this exact spot).

-You won’t need to stay in this place for too long, but it is definitely worth the visit to admire the beauty of the bridge and its surroundings.
+Though you won’t need to stay in this place for too long, it is definitely worth the visit to admire the beauty of the bridge and its storybook-like views of the canal and quaint architecture nearby.

 Stop 10 – Get some chocolate treats at Chocolatier Dumon

-It would be criminal not to come to Bruges and not pick up some delicious Belgian Chocolates, which is why this is an important stop on your Bruges one-day itinerary.
+It would be criminal to come to Bruges and not indulge in some delicious Belgian Chocolates, which is why this is an important stop on your Bruges one-day itinerary.
+Belgian chocolate is renowned worldwide so you really do have to take the opportunity to enjoy it whilst you’re here.

-As you can probably imagine, there are a whole host of chocolate shops in the city, but my favourite one has to be Chocolatier Dumon.
+As you can probably imagine, Bruges boasts a whole host of chocolate shops each with its own unique charm and specialities.
+My personal favourite one has to be Chocolatier Dumon, a family-run establishment best known for its high-quality, handmade chocolates.

-There are a few branches dotted across Bruges but if you are following this itinerary explicitly then the closest branch to St Bonifacius Bridge is Chocolatier Dumon Walplein.
+There are several branches dotted across Bruges but if you are following this itinerary closely then the most convenient branch to visit (close to the St Bonifacius Bridge) is Chocolatier Dumon Walplein.

 Stop 11 – Stroll through Minnewater Park

-Minnewater Park and its serene lake are a breathtaking natural oasis nestled in the heart of Bruges.
-This makes it an ideal destination for picnicking, reading a good book, or people-watching.
+Minnewater Park and its serene lake often called the “Lake of Love” are a breathtaking natural oasis nestled in the heart of Bruges.
+With its lush greenery, charming swan, and picturesque views it makes for the perfect spot to pause and soak up the tranquillity of the city.
+It is an ideal destination for picnicking, reading a good book, or people-watching.

 Legend has it that the name ‘Minnewater’ is named after a young girl named Minna, who strolled into the forest to reunite with her one true love (romantic, eh?).